reduxjs/redux/docs/api/combineReducers.md

 #### Tips

 * This helper is just a convenience!
-You can write your own `combineReducers` that [works differently](https://github.com/acdlite/reduce-reducers), or even assemble the state object from the child reducers manually and write a root reducer function explicitly, like you would write any other function.
+You can write your own `combineReducers` that [works differently](https://github.com/acdlite/reduce-reducers), or even assemble the state object from the child reducers manually and write a root reducing function explicitly, like you would write any other function.

 * You may call `combineReducers` at any level of the reducer hierarchy.
 It doesn’t have to happen at the top.
 In fact you may use it again to split the child reducers that get too complicated into independent grandchildren, and so on.